Punchyou/flavors_of_physics_Ds_decay/proposal.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/7f/Particle_overview.svg/1920px-Particle_overview.svg.png" alt="drawing" width="400"/>
 </div>

-Ander's Ryd in his [paper](https://wiki.classe.cornell.edu/pub/People/AndersRyd/DHadRMP.pdf) argues that the D meson decays have been a challenge, though scientists have been focused on their decays since the particle discovery.
-As a result the existing dataset of this project is sufficient and based on well-studied experiment observations.
+Ander Ryd in his [paper](https://wiki.classe.cornell.edu/pub/People/AndersRyd/DHadRMP.pdf) argues that the D meson decays have been a challenge, though scientists have been focused on their decays since the particle discovery.
+As a result, the existing dataset of this project is sufficient and based on well-studied experiment observations.

 ## Problem Statement